csterwa/spock-framework-labs/README.md

 * For Eclipse go to http://stackoverflow.com/questions/3107329/is-there-a-grails-command-to-regenerate-project-files-for-eclipse-or-sts

 To run the Spock specifications, just run the normal Grails command from your IDE run menus.
-From a terminal you can also execute the tests using the Grails wrapper from the todo-grails-spock directory like so:
+From a terminal you can also execute the specifications using the Grails wrapper from the todo-grails-spock directory like so:

 ```
 ./grailsw test-app